 - When an ICP company raises funding, read all the articles they post about it.
 Usually, they will give some insight as to what they are looking to invest in next and maybe you can align your product to it.

 - With public companies, read their earnings reports and see what areas had a down quarter or what they’re looking to do in the upcoming quarter to see if your product can support their strategy.

 Tools I have used to do some extra reconnaissance: LinkedIn, Twitter, Fortune Term Sheet.

-After you have an awesome list of contacts at rockstar companies that make sense for you to reach out to at this time, now is the time to think critically about what you want to say to them.
+After you have an awesome list of contacts at rockstar companies that make sense for you to carry out an outbound strategy.
+Think critically about what you want to say to them.
 This is the most important advice I have in this entire post: treat them like a person and not like the buyer persona you carved out for them.

 The goal of engaging is simply to start the conversation; not to treat them all the same so you can mass blast your list, not to lead with “I” and write all of your product features in an email.
 The best way to do this is by treating each of your prospects like an individual person, with individual motivations and interests, instead of as their manufactured persona.
 Show them that you took the time to do your homework and get to know them on a 1:1 level before reaching out.

 Tools I have used to humanize my outreach and start new business conversations: Alyce, of course!